GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Experiments

-\paragraph{Size and Location are generally more challenging than other aspects for current MLLMs.} Among geometric perception tasks, size and location prove the most difficult for both model types, reflecting deficiencies in spatial awareness.
-As shown in Table \ref{tab:main}, even the top-performing Gemini-1.5-pro achieves only 44.0\% accuracy on size-related questions and 71.5\% on location-related questions in the hard split.
-Many other models fare worse, often falling below random guessing.
+\paragraph{Size and Location are generally more challenging than other aspects for current MLLMs.} Among geometric perception tasks, size and location prove to be particularly difficult for current MLLMs, reflecting their deficiencies in spatial awareness.
+As shown in Table \ref{tab:main}, even the strongest open-source model, Qwen3.5-397B-A17B, still shows a clear gap from human performance on these two aspects: it achieves 65.3\% on size estimation and 85.0\% on location in the easy split, whereas human performance reaches 99.2\% and 98.4\%.
+Many other models perform even worse, with accuracies close to the random-guessing baseline of 25\%.
 This struggle likely stems from the design of modern visual encoders, which prioritize robustness in real-world image understanding by enforcing invariance to transformations like cropping and rotation \citep{encoder_1}.
 While beneficial for general image recognition, these properties hinder precise spatial perception \citep{encoder_2}.
 Addressing this issue requires rethinking training paradigms to balance invariance with sensitivity to spatial details.

-\paragraph{Scaling model size yields limited improvements.} Unlike many real-world tasks where increasing model sizes results in significant performance gains, scaling has a more limited impact for most models on geometric perception tasks.
-For instance, as shown in Table \ref{tab:main}, scaling LLaVA-1.5 from 4B to 13B results in a modest 1.6\% improvement.
-Similarly, increasing the size of Qwen2-VL from 8B to 72B improves accuracy by only 5.5\%, LLaVA-OneVision from 7B to 72B 5.0\%, and InternVL from 7B to 78B 9.5\%.
-These improvements are usually less pronounced than those observed on general benchmarks, as shown in Figure \ref{fig:performance}, where the gains are 2.4\%, 7.8\%, 8.9\%, and 7.1\%.